• Stone Center

 Grade 2 Porcelain Tile

 Grade 2 porcelain tile is an attractive and economical choice that is best used as flooring for rooms that don't get a lot of foot traffic, such as bathrooms and bedrooms.
 And as wall coverings, Grade 2 tiles provide beauty as well as function.
+However, they're not recommended for family rooms, living rooms, or other high-traffic areas.

 Grade 3 Porcelain Tile

 Grade 3 porcelain tiles are a great choice for residential and light commercial settings.
 Featuring high shade variation and durability, these tiles can stand up to moderate foot traffic and everyday wear-and-tear, making them suitable for kitchens, family rooms, hallways, countertops, outdoor porcelain tile, and even light commercial applications such as offices or small shops.
+This grade is ideal for residential areas where you need a balance of durability and aesthetic appeal.

 Grade 4 Porcelain Tile

 Grade 4 porcelain tiles are designed for heavy traffic and are ideal for commercial installations such as restaurants, shops, offices, and other spaces where day-to-day wear and tear is expected.
 Due to their superior strength and durability, they can also be used in residential settings such as laundry rooms and mudrooms.
 Grade 4 porcelain tile can also make an excellent choice for patios or outdoor living spaces.
+When choosing tile for commercial applications, Grade 4 offers the needed durability for heavy commercial use while maintaining lower costs than Grade 5.

 Grade 5 Porcelain Tile